Deadline: April 13, 2020

 6. NOTE: You will only be contacted IF you were selected for an interview.

 7. DO NOT CALL OUR HOTLINE.
 This is for wildlife calls ONLY.
-The internship program coordinator works at another office.
+The Volunteer Coordinator works at another office.

 WILDNorth’s staff thanks you for your interest in our volunteer internship program.
 All successful applicants will go through an application, screening, and interview process followed by orientation, in class training and onsite training.